smart-chain-fr/smartLink-contractStaking/README.md

     def stakeLock(self, params):
         sp.set_type(params, sp.TRecord(pack = sp.TNat, amount = sp.TNat))
 ```
-Stakes the amount of tokens with using the parameters of the pack specified.
+Stakes the amount of tokens using the parameters of the pack specified.
 Will initialize the map for the user if it's his first staking

 #### stakeFlex: <a name="stakeFlex"></a>
 ```python